 To run all these geoalgorithms (frequently more than 1000 depending on your set-up) outside of the QGIS GUI, QGIS provides a Python API.

 RQGIS establishes a tunnel to this Python API through the reticulate package.

 Note that it is optional to run

-Before running RQGIS you have to make sure to have installed QGIS and all its (third-party) dependencies such as SAGA and GRASS.
+Before running RQGIS, make sure you have installed QGIS and all its (third-party) dependencies such as SAGA and GRASS.

 Hence, it is faster to specify explicitly the path to your QGIS installation.

-Here, we assume that the short description of the function contains first the word “point” and secondly somewhere later also the word “poly”.
+Assuming that the short description of the function contains the word “union”, we can run:

-If you have no clue at all what to look for you can leave the
+If one has no clue at all what the name of a geoalgorithm might be, one can leave the

 search_term-argument empty which will return a list of all available QGIS geoalgorithms.